ImSpidev/react-todo-list/README.md

-# Todo List Made with Reac
+# Todo List Made with React

 This is a todo list made with React.js